-Runners will tell you to run and Rowers to row.
+Runners will tell you to run and Rowers to row…. but comparing rowing vs running is more subtle than that.
 Today I’m going to stack them up head to head and see who comes out on top.
 This will help you to choose between a treadmill and a rowing machine for your home fitness needs.

 Read on to learn more about the benefits of each, which burns more calories, what muscles are targeted.
 You will also find out about the costs of budget and mid-range equipment for each activity.